morris/vanilla-todo/README.md

 _TODO Test more browsers and devices._

-A fresh load of the original TeuxDeux application transfers around **500 KB** and finishes loading at over **1000 ms**, sometimes up to 2000ms (measured in 05/2022).
+A fresh load of the original TeuxDeux application transfers around **1.2 MB** and finishes loading at over **1000 ms**, sometimes up to 2000ms (measured in 12/2023).
-Reloads finish at around **500ms**.
+Reloads finish at around **700 ms**.

-With a transferred size of around **50 KB**, the vanilla application consistently loads in **300-500 ms**&mdash;not minified and with each script, stylesheet and icon served as an individual file.
-Reloads finish at **100-200ms**; again, not optimized at all (with e.g. asset hashing/indefinite caching).
+With a transferred size of around **55 KB**, the vanilla application consistently loads in **300-500 ms**&mdash;not minified and with each script, stylesheet and icon served as an individual file.
+Reloads finish at **100-200 ms**; again, not optimized at all (with e.g. asset hashing/indefinite caching).

 _To be fair, my implementation misses quite a few features from the original.
 I suspect a fully equivalent clone to be well below 100 KB transfer, though._

 _TODO Run more formal performance tests and add figures for the results._